-The combination of stunning scenery, beautiful properties, warm hospitality and world class golf courses found all along the Garden Route is tough to beat.
-Cape Town itself is one of my favourite cities to visit with so much to see and do in such spectacular surroundings.
+The combination of stunning scenery, beautiful properties, warm hospitality and world-class golf courses found all along the Garden Route is tough to beat.
+Cape Town itself is one of our favourite cities to visit with so much to see and do in such spectacular surroundings.

 Golf Courses you will play:

 - Pearl Valley Golf Club

 - De Zalze Golf Club